Registered Nurse to Master of Science in Nursing Online

 Nursing degree program dates you need to know

-Our Registered Nurse to Master of Science in Nursing online program features multiple start dates to accommodate your busy schedule.
+Lamar University has one of the most renowned RN to MSN programs in Texas, featuring multiple start dates to accommodate your busy schedule.
 Find the start date that works best for you and apply before the application deadline associated with it.

 8 week coursesProgram Start DateApplication DeadlineDocument DeadlinePayment DueLast Class Day